MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/security-and-compliance.md

 ### Q: How do I manage Yammer on mobile devices?

-A: Yammer is available for all major mobile platforms, including Windows Phone, iPhone, iPad, and Android.
+A: Yammer is available for major mobile platforms, including the iPhone, iPad, and Android.
 Users can install the Yammer application from their respective app store.

 Yammer Enterprise offers session management capabilities so that a user or administrator can end any Yammer session on any device if required.